zhengMK/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Hi, there!
-I am Mingkai Zheng, an incoming M.Eng. student in the Department of Electrical and Computer Engineering at [Cornell University](https://www.cornell.edu/).
+I am Mingkai Zheng, an M.Eng. student in the Department of Electrical and Computer Engineering at [Cornell University](https://www.cornell.edu/).

 I have participated in some research projects related to power electronics, especially in Dual-Active-Bridge (DAB) DC-DC Converter.
 Though this might be a minor research direction, still, I believe the accumulated research experience will be helpful for my future research projects, whether I choose to persist in this field or not.